-Northern Intermediate High (NIH) Section 89 & 29 Redundancy Construction Phases 1B, 1C & 2 - \$19.1 million FY18 spending (\$54.3 million total construction cost).
-This is a redundancy project for the MWRA's Northern Intermediate High pressure water service area.
+Northern Intermediate High (NIH) Section 89 & 29 Redundancy Construction Phase 2 - \$11.0 million (\$22.7 million total construction cost).
+This is a redundancy project for MWRA's Northern Intermediate High service area.
 Currently, this area is primarily supplied by a single 48-inch diameter pipeline, the Gillis Pump Station, and water distribution storage from the Bear Hill Tank.
-This project proposes a new seven mile redundant pipeline under four construction phases and will provide uninterrupted water supply to the service area in the event of a failure of the existing single supply pipe and to allow the existing pipe to be removed from service for inspection, maintenance, and repair.
+This project includes a new seven-mile redundant pipeline under four construction phases.
+This project will provide uninterrupted water supply to the service area in the event of a failure of the existing single supply pipe and will allow the existing pipe to be removed from service for inspection, maintenance, and repair.
 Phase 1A was completed; Phase 1B began in January 2016.
 Phase 1C was awarded in November 2016 and Phase 2 was awarded in June 2017.

-Southern Extra High (SEH) Redundancy Section 111 Phase 1, 2 & 3 Construction - \$12.3 million FY18 spending (\$37.0 million total construction cost).
-This is a redundancy project for MWRA's Southern Extra High pressure water service area.
-This project will provide redundancy to Section 77 and 88 serving Boston, Norwood, Stoughton, and Dedham-Westwood, through construction of a redundant pipeline.
+Southern Extra High (SEH) Redundancy Section 111 Phase 2 & 3 Construction - \$13.1 million (\$35.5 million total construction cost).
+This is a redundancy project for MWRA's Southern Extra High service area.
+This project will provide redundancy to Sections 77 and 88 serving Boston, Norwood, Stoughton, and Dedham-Westwood, through construction of a redundant pipeline.
+Phase 1 will be substantially complete in September 2018.
+Phase 2 began in October 2017 and Phase 3 is anticipated to be awarded in April 2018.